xuqiongkai/xuqiongkai.github.io/README.md

 ---
 ## Recent News
+[Feb, 2023] 'Security Challenges in Natural Language Processing Models' is accepted to EMNLP 2023 (Tutorial).
+See you in Singapore!

 [Jan, 2023] One paper is accepted to ICLR'23 (spotlight).
 If you would like to certify a 'superhuman' machine learning model, check our latest paper.